xinzhan/core-services.en/help/interface/core-services/core-services.md

 ## Verify the implementation {#section_E641782A0F4F44AF8C9C91216BE330D5}

-Use the following process to ensure the Experience Cloud ID Service is implemented correctly on your site.
+Use the following process to ensure Experience Cloud ID Service is implemented correctly on your site.

-1. Clear cookies for your site so you can see the request to the Experience Cloud ID Service (the request happens on the first visit, then approximately once per visitor per week).
+1. Clear cookies for your site so you can see the request to the Experience Cloud ID Service (the request happens on the first visit, then once per visitor per week).
 1. Using a packet analyzer or the network panel in a web browser debugger, look for a request going to [!DNL dpm.demdex.net].
 1. Verify that the response contains `d_mid` and a value, for example: `_setMarketingCloudFields({"d_mid":"4235...`
 1. Verify that the Analytics request contains the `mid` parameter (the Experience Cloud ID).
 During the grace period (if it is enabled), you should also see an `aid` parameter (the Analytics visitor ID).